 Some of the links in this post are affiliate links, which means if you use them to make a purchase, we may earn a small commission at no extra cost to you.
+Read the full disclosure policy here.
 Thank you for supporting Angie Away and The Jet Sisters!

 Who hasn’t heard about Peloton in the past year?
 The high-end spin bike is equipped with a 21.5-inch touchscreen streaming both live and on-demand classes while allowing riders to compete against one another via a live Leaderboard.

 The devoted Peloton community is all the rage, and more so than ever once the pandemic shut traditional gyms down for much of the year.
 Some people bought pandemic puppies, some got really into home improvement and DIY projects, but Peloton really did big pandemic business.
 Millions bought into the Peloton hype in 2020, doubling revenue from the previous year.

 I confess: all last year, I wanted in on the Peloton craze.
 Bad!
 But with tourism in the red and the instant evaporation of all my work, scraping up an extra $1,895 (base model) to $2,495 (Peloton Bike+) for a bicycle that doesn’t even freaking go anywhere was a pipe dream.
 And don’t forget it’s $39.99/month for classes.
 That would sting even in a normal year.

 For a while, I had it in mind to buy one just as soon as I got a stimulus check or a winning lottery ticket or a big project.
 But, I believe you should always wait a while before making any big purchases.
 Often you’ll come up with a cheaper or smarter solution.

 READ MORE: 21 Life Hacks to Reduce Stress in 2021